jaammons/Group6-repo-projects/README.md

 # Check data for valid info
 assert data["pk"] == 1
 ```
-6. Next, we add code to the view to search for the select auction and return the data.
+6. Currently the page returns nothing, so next we add code to the view to search for the selected auction and return the data.
 ```sh
 # Update django view, grabs data from model and converts to a json response.
 data = serialize('json', AuctionListing.objects.filter(pk=request.GET.get("pk")))[1:-1]